by-student-2017/skprogs-v.0.2.1/README.rst

 ============
 - https://github.com/by-student-2017/DFTBP (Use DFTB+ calculation results on Lammps.
 It is not confirmed whether the GCMC method can be used.)
 - https://github.com/deepmodeling/DeePTB (This is an excellent result.
 However, only God knows if it will work when the python format is changed.)
 - As a first step in material search, it is conceivable to search for a structure using DFTB+ or Lammps to satisfy an "e/uc" (many reports have been made by U. Mizutani and H. Sato et al. on WIEN2k for the "e/uc".
 [7]).
 This "e/uc" has been investigated using real material structures from the Pearson Handbook and verified on the non-spin scheme.
 Therefore, it is estimated that even Slater-Koster parameters and classical MD potentials based on non-spin schemes can play a sufficient role in "e/uc".
 One of the reasons why material exploration using "e/uc" is not currently being carried out is that the Slater-Koster parameters and classical MD potentials are not available for all of the elemental pairs.
-I am strongly convinced that the results of this research will be valuable basic research for realizing materials exploration using "e/uc."
+We are strongly convinced that the results of this research will be valuable basic research for realizing materials exploration using "e/uc."

 - [DF1] [Comparing Solid State DFT Codes, Basis Sets and Potentials](https://molmod.ugent.be/deltacodesdft) (The volume is changed uniformly on each axis within a range of +/- 6% from a stable structure, and the energy difference due to volume change is compared with WIEN2k etc. e.g., volumes of -6, -4, -2, 0, 2, 4, and 6 %.)
 - [DF2] [Error Estimates for Solid-State Density-Functional Theory Predictions: An Overview by Means of the Ground-State Elemental Crystals](https://doi.org/10.1080/10408436.2013.772503)